edgio-docs/edgio-docs/guides/sapper.md

 ## Getting Started

-If you don't already have a Sapper app, you can create one using the commands below:
+If you don't already have a Sapper app, use the terminal (or command prompt on Windows) to create one using the commands below:

 ```
 # for Rollup